gbogard/scala-introduction-training/slides.md

 ---

-### From now one, we will only use pure functions
+### From now on, we will only use pure functions

 ---

-## Wait, how am I supposed to *do* stuff if everything is forbidden?
+## Wait, how am I supposed to _do_ stuff if everything is forbidden?

 ---